 These questions have been on our minds as well and we hope to share the answers we

 have now.
-They should help you better understand what September might look like for
+They should help you better understand what this school year might look like for

 our children.
 While the situation is evolving, we will do our best to provide you with the

 We are planning to start school on September 10th with IN PERSON phase-in.
 We’ll

 offer virtual cubby visits and parent orientation, prior to Sept.
 10th, for all our registered

 families and as of Thursday, September 10th our children will be able to start getting

 reacquainted with their teachers, classrooms as well as new and old friends.

 We are licensed by the NYC Department of Health and not the Department of

 Education.
 This means that we do not have to follow the hybrid schedule.
 We intend to

 offer in-person programming to all of our students.